 c) Looking for federal contracts

 Searching for opportunities is relatively simple.
 All opportunities are listed in SAM, which has a detailed search function.
 The search function allows you to narrow down opportunities based on a number of criteria.
-Here are some filters to consider:
+Consider the following filters:

 These filters will show you all active opportunities for the Bureau of Prisons.
 From that point, you can narrow down opportunities based on the type of product/service you offer, location, and other criteria.